-- 3.43 The key utility issues for the Nottingham City area are: - The provision of sufficient clean water supply for both existing and new developments; - Satisfactory waste water and sewerage disposal; and - Ensuring minimal impact on water resources and water quality. - 3.44 The Water Cycle Scoping Study and an Outline Water Cycle Study was completed for Greater Nottingham and Ashfield District (May 2009 and February 2010).
-The Outline Water Cycle Study (OWCS) considered the impact of the ACS on the Water Resources/Supply, Waste Water Treatment and Sewerage, Sewer Flooding and Surface Water Drainage (see also flooding section), Water Quality and Fluvial Flooding - 3.45 The area covered by the IDP falls entirely within the remit of one Water Company Severn Trent Water (STW) which has responsibility for providing clean water and sewerage services.
+- 3.48 The key utility issues for the Nottingham City area are: - The provision of sufficient clean water supply for both existing and new developments; - Satisfactory waste water and sewerage disposal; and - Ensuring minimal impact on water resources and water quality. - 3.49 The Water Cycle Scoping Study and an Outline Water Cycle Study were completed for Greater Nottingham and Ashfield District (May 2009 and February 2010).
+The Outline Water Cycle Study (OWCS) considered the impact of the ACS on the Water Resources/Supply, Waste Water Treatment and Sewerage, Sewer Flooding and Surface Water Drainage (see also flooding section), Water Quality and Fluvial Flooding, (see later section for information on flooding). - 3.50 The area covered by the IDP falls entirely within the remit of one Water Company -Severn Trent Water (STW) which has responsibility for providing clean water and sewerage services.
 Both STW and the Environment Agency (EA) were represented on the Steering Group responsible for overseeing the Water Cycle Studies.
 Following completion of the Outline Water Cycle Study ongoing dialogue with Severn Trent Water and the Environment Agency has taken place to discuss specific constraints identified within the Study.
-The cumulative impacts of growth are particularly important in assessing water supply and services. - 3.46 STW's Final Water Resources Management Plan (2014) sets out how the company will provide supplies of water to customers over the next 25 years and beyond.
+The cumulative impacts of growth are particularly important in assessing water supply and services. - 3.51 STW's Final Water Resources Management Plan (2014) sets out how the company will provide supplies of water to customers over the next 25 years and beyond.
 The plan explains the challenges and uncertainties and sets out a range of options to ensure that future demand for water can be met.
 The strategy includes demand management and leakage reduction, as well as new water resource development in the longer term.
 The plan focuses on providing reliable water supplies at least cost, and in a way that will minimise the impact on the natural environment.
-The plan includes assumptions on the level of future growth based on figures previously set out within the East Midlands Regional Spatial Strategy, and now taken forward in the adopted ACS. - 3.47 The EA and STW supported an approach to house design to limit water usage to 105 litres per person per day.
-The City Council has taken this forward by adopting the National 'optional' Standard of 110 lppd.
+The plan includes assumptions on the level of future growth based on figures previously set out within the East Midlands Regional Spatial Strategy, and now taken forward in the adopted ACS. - 3.52 The City Council is adopting the National 'optional' Standard limiting water usage in house designs to 110 litres per person per day.
 The viability work undertaken to support the LAPP includes cost assumptions for this standard.
 STW have appraised development sites proposed in the LAPP to assess potential impact on both water and sewerage supply infrastructure assets.
 The results can be viewed in Appendices 2 and 3 respectively.
-A red/amber/green scoring assessment has been made against each site identifying those sites where:

-- Network capacity available adjacent to/ close proximity to the site (Green) - Some off-site work will be required to support the existing network (orange) - Extensive off-site work required that may impact on site delivery.
-(Red) - 3.48 A single site was identified within the 'red' category in relation to potential impact on sewerage infrastructure.
+A red/amber/green scoring assessment has been made against each site identifying those sites where: - Network capacity available adjacent to/ close proximity to the site (Green) - Some off-site work will be required to support the existing network (orange) - Extensive off-site work required that may impact on site delivery.
+(Red) - 3.53 A single site was identified within the 'red' category in relation to potential impact on sewerage infrastructure.
 The site at Chingford Road (PA25) was considered to be a large site that will require connection into a small diameter system.
 There is also known external flooding downstream that this site will impact on.
 It is anticipated that infrastructure upgrades would be required to accommodate flows.
 However, it is important to note that STW have advised that having a 'red' assessment doesn't mean that potential impact would prevent implementation of the site, but that more work would be required to provide the capacity to meet the demands of the completed site.
 The Development Principles for this site requires that Developers undertake early engagement with Severn Trent Water regarding connection to water/waste water services.